 What important projects is MACEF involved in and what is on the horizon?

 The advantage of specialized associations of engineers, consultants, analysts is their flexibility and capacity to quickly form strong teams to solve specific tasks.
 The number of regular employees in MACEF varies.
-Currently there are six experts with master’s degrees and PhDs who possess licences as engineers in designing, supervision, reviewing and energy audits.
+There are currently six experts with master’s degrees and PhDs who possess licences as engineers in designing, supervision, reviewing and energy audits.

 The financing of one project is implemented through programme Horizon 2020: multEE – facilitating multi-level governance for energy efficiency – and it aims to improve the consistency and quality of energy efficiency policy planning, implementation and monitoring between different administrative levels.
 The next is Green for Growth Fund, Southeast Europe (GGF) – Investing in Energy Efficiency and Renewable Energy – consulting services for loan approval for Halkbank.

 European Climate Foundation is helping the De-carbonization of Electricity Sector in Macedonia, and GIZ facilitates the preparation of the third national energy efficiency action plan.

 We are partners in international consortia in several potential projects, or invited as a sub-contracting party.
 There is ELEM’s district heating cogeneration system Bitola, the Western Balkans Regional Energy Efficiency Programme Phase II – Policy Dialogue (REEP Plus) by the European Bank for Reconstruction and Development and the Energy Community Secretariat, as well as two smaller bilateral cooperation endeavours with colleagues from Austria and Hungary – they have to be project leaders.

 USAID’s Habitat programme provides subsidies for the restoration of private homes.